 Make a built-in entertainment wall or fireplace

 One great addition to any feature wall is an electric fireplace.
 I know what you’re thinking, cheesy and fake looking.
 The new models that have come out in the last 5 years are actually far from it.
-Most people would have a difficulttime telling the difference between a new electric and a gas fireplace.
-The best part is that all they need is a plug, and are often only a few inches in depth.
+Most people would have a difficult time telling the difference between a new electric and a gas fireplace.
+The best part is that all they need is a plug and are often only a few inches in depth.
 There’s just something about the look of a fireplace that adds a little extra and a whole lot of warmth to the room.

 The truth is, any old distressed wood will do.
-If you want to stay true to the original barnwood reclaimed style, you might need to be resourceful to track some down, but to be honest, most of the people who have old distressed wood kicking around their farm or shop yard sometimes end up using it for firewood.
-So don’t be afraid to go talk to them if you see a pile of old wood out back.
-Some of them would probably be happy just to see it cleaned up.
+If you want to stay true to the original Barnwood reclaimed style, you might need to be resourceful to track some down, but to be honest, most of the people who have old distressed wood kicking around their farm or shop yard sometimes end up using it for firewood.
+So don’t be afraid to talk to them if you see a pile of old wood out back.
+Some of them would probably be happy to see it cleaned up.

 If you really can’t find anything, and you have lots of patience, you can make your own wood for this.
-Any wood will become discoloured and turn grey when exposed to the weather.
-You can take any wood that you like and simply leave it outside for a year exposed to the sun and the rain, and it will become weathered.
+Any wood will become discolored and turn grey when exposed to the weather.
+You can take any wood that you like and leave it outside for a year exposed to the sun and the rain, and it will become weathered.

-A quick tip: if you’re going this route and you’re planning on purchasing lumber for this, ask if they have any lower quality grade lumber (usually referred to as #3).
-This will not only be cheaper, but will look more rustic right from the start.
+A quick tip: if you’re going this route and you’re planning on purchasing lumber for this, ask if they have any lower-quality grade lumber (usually referred to as #3).
+This will not only be cheaper but will look more rustic right from the start.

 One last tip for Barnwood, if you want to make it stand out, add a bit of color.
 With all of the neutral tones in the wood, a bit of color really makes the wall pop.
 Something as simple as a vase with red roses or a small piece of colorful art is all it takes.

 We hope this helps you get started!
 Now get creative!